4 A Shirley Temple Anyone?

 Archie: In a water glass then, a small one.

 [Archie brings Uzza an apple juice just as the head of a balding bearded man appears at the top of the stairs leading into the pub.
-Just behind him the outline of a head in a lightly wound hijab.
+Just behind him a woman, it is assumed, invisible underneath a head-to-toe bulky black tent-like garment.
 The eyes behind a face-covering-veil, the niqab, move from side to side like a Cylon's.
-From the neck down the figure is cloaked in a bulky tent-like covering.
 Black cloves complete the cloak which, except for the eyes, leaves everything to the imagination.

-The cloaked figure is taller than the short man.
-Both the balding, bearded man and the impressive form which now towers over him make their way to the bar and stop to survey the range of bottles on shelves in front of a bar-length mirror.]
+The balding, bearded man and the impressive form which towers over him make their way to the bar and stop to survey the range of bottles on shelves in front of a bar-length mirror.]

 Archie: Can I pour you a Holy Warrior my friend. [he knows better then to ask the cloaked figure what it wants, and to avoid eye contact even though its eyes, which are no longer darting about, are fixated on him]

 Balding, bearded man: I AM NOT YOUR FRIEND!

 [After those pointed words, the bearded balding man and his cloaked companion proceed to the end of the bar where Uzza is sitting.]

 Cloaked figure: [a quick hand grabs Uzza's apple juice which disappears beneath the cloak figure's curtain-like mask]

 Bob: [Leaning over the bar, whispers to Archie] Is it going to drink Uzza's apple juice?